Code of a Killer

 Code of a Killer is a three-part British police drama television series which tells the true story of Alec Jeffreys' discovery of DNA fingerprinting and its introductory use by Detective David Baker in catching the double murderer Colin Pitchfork.
 Filming commenced in late September 2014, and the program aired on the ITV network, on 6 and 13 April 2015.
 Endemol Shine handled international distribution of the series.

 Plot

-Set over a three-year period from 1983 to 1986, DCS David Baker leads an investigation of the vicious murders of the two Leicestershire schoolgirls, Lynda Mann and Dawn Ashworth.
-Alec Jeffreys at the time was an ambitious scientist who uncovered a remarkable method to read a person's unique DNA finger print.
-Convinced the murderer was local, Baker approached Jeffreys to utilise his scientific technique as a way to solve the murders.
-The first ever DNA manhunt and blood testing of many men followed – all in the aid of catching the killer.
+Set over a nearly four-year period from 1983 to 1987, DCS David Baker leads an investigation into the vicious murders of the two Leicestershire teenage schoolgirls, Lynda Mann and Dawn Ashworth.
+Meanwhile, Alec Jeffreys is an ambitious scientist who has recently discovered a remarkable method to read a person's DNA and, from it, generate a unique DNA fingerprint.
+Convinced one local person committed both crimes, Baker approaches Jeffreys to utilise his scientific technique to solve the murders.
+The first-ever DNA manhunt follows, involving the blood testing of many men — all in the aid of catching the killer.